nsidc/granule-metgen/devdocs/PIPELINE_REFACTORING_PLAN.md

 ## Success Criteria

+- [ ] Users can extend MetGenC without modifying source code
+- [ ] Custom readers can be configured for any file format
+- [ ] Extension mechanism is documented and has examples
 - [ ] Pipeline stages are pure functions that return (result, new_state) tuples
 - [ ] All side-effects are deferred until the execution phase
 - [ ] Pipeline can be constructed dynamically based on configuration